TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 explicitly built for your current project and does not have an own Git repository.

-Configure composer
+Configure Composer
 ==================

-Create a file with name :file:`composer.json` in your project root, not inside your web root.
+Create a file with name `composer.json <https://docs.typo3.org/m/typo3/reference-coreapi/12.4/en-us/ExtensionArchitecture/FileStructure/ComposerJson.html>`__ in your project root, not inside your web root.

 You can use the :file:`composer.json` from typo3/cms-base-distribution as an example.
 Use the file from the branch which matches your current version, for